SubhajitSK/Real-Time-Chat-Application/README.md

 - **Socket.IO Connection:**
   - Verify that the Socket.IO connection is established in the browser console.
   - Check for errors related to socket connections.

+## Trouble Implementing "Who Is Typing" Feature

+Unfortunately, I'm currently facing challenges while implementing the "Who Is Typing" feature in the application.
+Despite my efforts, the functionality is not working as intended.

+I'm actively working on resolving this issue, and I appreciate your patience.
+If you have any insights or suggestions that could help in overcoming this obstacle, please feel free to share them.

+Thank you for your understanding.